daisy20170101/SeisSol_Cookbook/tpv5.rst

   version of SeisSol by:
 |  pumgen tpv5.neu tpv5

-The compilation and usage of PUMGen can be found in https://seissol.readthedocs.io/en/latest/ The mesh file (.geo and hdf5) can be found in this repository.
+The compilation and usage of PUMGen can be found in https://github.com/SeisSol/PUMGen/wiki and https://seissol.readthedocs.io/en/latest/
+The mesh file (.geo) can be found in this repository.

 .. figure:: LatexFigures/mesh5.png
    :alt: Diagram of fault geometry of TPV5.